barryclark/jekyll-now/_posts/2017-11-12-Port-and-Transport-and-Port.md

 But I do want to abstract away the remote communication, and I don't want to deal with remoting when testing the business rules.
 If both sides are implemented using the same technology, I use this trick or organize and test them in a convenient way.

 1. Define the interface I wish I had.
+In practice, I push tweak this interface repeatedly as I push responsibilities from one side to the other.
-2. Make one component implement that interface.
+2. Make one class implement that interface, while another talks to that interface.
-3. Make the other component talk to that interface.
-4. Test the components together.
+3. Test the components together.

 ```
 IFoo
 	Bar()

 class Manager(IFoo foo)
 	DoWork()
 		foo.Bar()